 Can You Ferment in Plastic?
 The Real Answer!

 Fermentation is acidic, and acid slowly breaks down weak plastics.
-Cheap plastic can leach chemicals and shed microplastics over time.
-That’s why container choice matters—it’s not about looks, it’s about safety and taste.
+Cheap containers can leach chemicals and shed microplastics over time, which is why container choice matters for both safety and flavor.

 Safe plastics You Can Ferment In